 Domestic abuse includes physical, emotional and sexual abuse in couple relationships or between family members.
 Domestic abuse can happen against women and against men, and anybody can be an abuser.

-This is a criminal offence, so you need to report it to the Police immediately, and you must let them know if you are concerned about your safety.
-If the case is an emergency you should phone 999.
+This is a criminal offence, so you need to report it to the police immediately, and you must let them know if you are concerned about your safety.
+You can call the police on 999.
 Otherwise, call 101.

 Once you have spoken to the Police, please send us the incident report number and the officer’s name so we can contact them.
 We will work with them and yourself to agree on the next steps.

 Domestic abuse can take different forms, including: